-In the first step of optical measurements, the basic absorption and fluorescence spectra were collected to estimate the influence of structure on excitation and emission properties with respect to electronic character of acceptor.
-In all cases, we observed emission from the LE in toluene and CT in more polar dichloromethane (DCM) and tetrahydrofuran (THF).
+In the first step of optical measurements, the basic absorption and fluorescence spectra were collected to estimate the influence of structure on excitation and emission properties with respect to the electronic character of the acceptor (see Figure 4).
+In all cases, we observed emission from the LE in toluene, and from the CT in more polar dichloromethane (DCM) and tetrahydrofuran (THF).
 Interestingly, there is no dramatic bathochromic shift related to the increase of polarity of the solvent.
-That could suggest the mixed LE & CT character.
-The only significant shift was observed for the 10d compound with anthraquinone unit in DCM.
+That could suggest mixed LE and CT character.
+The only significant shift was observed for the compound 10d with the anthraquinone unit in DCM.
 As for the structural influence, there is a significant bathochromic shift of emission between 10a and 10b, related to the increase of conjugation in the structure due to the additional benzene ring.
-There is no significant influence by a methyl group (10c, 10l), but the insertion of a nitrogen atom (10e) shifts the emission to lower energies (Figure 6).
+There is no significant influence by a methyl group (10c, 10l), but the replacement of the phenazine electron-accepting moiety with an 1-azaphenazine moiety (10e) shifts the emission to lower energies (Figure 4).
 The highest bathochromic shift was observed due to the addition of two nitrile groups (10f).
-The impact of the halogen group is less impressive with the highest shift for double bromine atom side groups (10i), which is two times stronger than mono bromine substitution (10m), similar behavior was observed for fluorine side groups (10j, 10k), Figure 6).
+The impact of the halogen group is less impressive with the highest shift for double bromine atom side groups (10i), which is two times stronger than mono bromine substitution (10m).
+Similar behavior was observed for fluorine side groups (10j, 10k), Figure 4)).

-Figure 6.
+Figure 4.
 UV-vis absorption and PL spectra of 10a-n (c 10-5 M) diluted solutions in dichloromethane, tetrahydrofuran, and toluene solvents.